 9. Teepee Tent

 The teepee is the original, often cotton, canvas tent.
-A bell tent also refers to this type of tent tends to have a high ceiling, is easy to pitch, and only needs a single central pole.
+A bell tent also refers to this type of tent, which tends to have a high peak height, is easy to pitch, and only needs a single central pole.
 Traditionally, teepee tents were heavy and bulky, although the modern models can be lightweight and are similar to a minimalist, tarp-style set-up.
 These tents have a high pitching point (the point where the pole meets the tent, creating the peak of the tent), which allows for plenty of headspace when inside the tent, but may pose a challenge when setting up.
 Flooring is often not included as well.